 Columbia University is currently in the process of expanding to include a Manhattanville campus just north of Columbia’s historic Morningside Heights campus.
 The Manhattanville campus will consist primarily of the four large blocks from 129th to 133rd Streets between Broadway and Twelfth Avenue (see map), including the north side of 125th Street, as well as three properties on the east side of Broadway from 131st to 134th Streets.
 Further information related to the Manhattanville campus can be found on the Manhattanvile website.

 Community Benefits and Amenities

 On May 18, 2009, Columbia University President Lee Bollinger and the President of the West Harlem Local Development Corporation (WHLDC) signed the West Harlem Community Benefits Agreement (CBA) marking a unique partnership between the University and the residents in Manhattan’s Community District 9.
 The agreement, along with commitments made to the City and the State over the course of the formal approval processes for the Manhattanville expansion project, encompasses not only a financial commitment on the part of the University, but also a commitment of both “in-kind” resources and advice and guidance on a range of issues and programs.
-Two of such programs are administered by The Office of Government and Community Affairs:
+Two of these programs are administered by The Office of Government and Community Affairs: